myersjm/mecademic-ros2/README.md

 ## 6) Important Things to Note About the Code
 1) Joint angles sent to the **physical robot** should be in **degrees**.
 2) Joint angles sent to the **visualization and motion planner** should be in **radians**.
 This is the format Pinocchio collision models require.
+3) There is a lot of documentation describing the available functions within the code itself, appearing before each function -- read it!

 ## Useful resources